 Preferably, sign up and discuss any problems in the Highrez Support Forums

-Alternatively you can try emailing me at but PLEASE be aware that my anti-spam is set quite high so if you don't get a reply PM me on my forum!!
+Alternatively you can try emailing me at but PLEASE be aware that my anti-spam is quite aggressive so if you don't get a reply maybe the message got binned!

 Please note that whilst the author actively runs and tests this software on several machines and different versions of windows, no warranty or guarantee on the performance of the software or that this software is free from bugs, is provided.
 Neither the author nor anyone else involved in the production, testing or delivery of this software shall be liable for any damages of any type.